Learn the function of notes within a chord part 1

 This topic firmly falls within "should I learn music theory?".
 Music theory is a vast subject; it is up to individuals to decide how far they wish to go.
 However, learning small parts that help you develop as a musician and make playing and learning easier is an absolute must.

 Beginning learning chords on the guitar is all about learning chord "Shapes", and we learn to associate the names of chords with these shapes.
 We learn some more, and then barre chords are introduced.
 Finally, we realise how many different chord shapes we must learn.

-It is simpler if we apply a little bit of music theory and take our base chords that we first learn and learn the function of each note and modify the chord to suit.
+It is simpler if we apply a bit of music theory and take our base chords that we first learn and learn the function of each note and modify the chord to suit.
 Let us take our humble open "E" chord

-If we do not understand each chord's notes' function, then what I described is confusing and information overload.
+If we do not understand each chord's notes' function, what I described is confusing and information overload.
 However, if we learn that little bit of music theory associated with chord construction, we know:-

 · that lowering the 3rd by one fret makes the chord a minor